Sodium tetraphenylborate: Preparation of N-acylammonium salts

 Sodium tetraphenylborate is also employed as a phenyl donor in palladium-catalyzed cross-coupling reactions involving vinyl and aryl triflates to give arylalkenes and biaryl compounds in good yields and under mild conditions, respectively.

 Use in coordination chemistry

-Tetraphenylborates are often studied in organometallic chemistry because of their favorable solubility in nonpolar solvents and their crystallinity.
+Tetraphenylborates are often studied in organometallic chemistry because of their good solubility in nonpolar solvents and their crystallinity.
 For example, the homoleptic trimethylphosphite complexes {M[P(OCH3)3]5}2+ (Ni, Pd, and Pt) have been prepared as their tetraphenylborate salts.
 Similarly, sodium tetraphenylborate has been used to isolate complexes containing dinitrogen ligands.
 In the reaction below, sodium tetraphenylborate allows N2 to displace the chloride ligand, which is removed from solution as a precipitate of sodium chloride: